Theo Todman's Web Page - Notes Pages

 - The jumping-off point for my thesis is here2, though follow the links from the Chapter Abstracts for the real work, and a (currently not very helpful) progress dashboard is here3.

-- To make way for important work on my Web-Tools and other Projects, I’d retained the time allowance on this project in 25Q3 at the somewhat reduced allocation of 16 hours / week.
-I was almost dead on target for this, as can be seen above.
+- To make way for important work on my Web-Tools and other Projects (especially Bridge), I’d retained the time allowance on this project in 25Q4 at the somewhat reduced allocation of 16 hours / week.
+I only achieved just over 80% of this time allowance.

-- I made a fair amount of progress on the consolidated version of my Thesis - Personal Identity4.
-I intend to work this into a Thesis-proper, with the rest of the website as supporting material.
+- Again, I made a fair amount of progress on the consolidated version of my Thesis - Personal Identity4.
+I intend to complete the first run-through next Quarter and then work this into a Thesis-proper, with the rest of the website as supporting material.

-- Secondly, I read through "Ferner (Adam) - Metaphysics and biology: a critique of David Wiggins’ account of personal identity", mostly while walking Bertie – so not with 100% attention.
-This is a very useful thesis from a student at Birkbeck.
+- Secondly, I read through "Rowlands (Mark) - The Philosopher and the Wolf", mostly while walking Bertie – so not with 100% attention.
+This is an interesting, though rather intemperate book.
+I disagree with a lot of it.
 I need to analyse it in detail and apply the lessons learnt to my Thesis and the various Notes.

 - Otherwise, most of my time was spent listening to the podcasts in "RIP - The Royal Institute of Philosophy - Podcasts".